gallochris/cbb-docs/hugo_source/content/player-stats/08-fouls.md

 `FTRate = 100 * FTA / FGA`

-For example, PJ Washington of Kentucky had a free throw rate was 80.3 in the 2017-2018 season.
-This ranked 3rd amongst all Division-I players.
+For example, Steffon Mitchell of Boston College had a free throw rate was 147.9 in the 2018-2019 season.
+This ranked 1st amongst all Division-I players.

-Washington attempted 208 free throws and 259 field goals.
+Mitchell attempted 108 free throws and 73 field goals.

-`FTRate = 100 * 208 / 259 = 80.3`
+`FTRate = 100 * 108 / 73 = 147.9`

 ### Fouls committed per 40 minutes played FC/40